ApurvaBhargava/apurvabhargava.github.io/writeups/minigrid-latent-planning-disentangled.md

 * Uses **VICReg**-style losses on a dedicated **control-relevant** dynamic latent.
 * Plans in a **structured latent space** where agent, door, key, and goal information are geometrically more separable.

+Overall, a representation that factorize the environment into meaningful subspaces makes both **model learning** and **planning optimization** substantially easier.